code128/figma-project-file-sync-to-drive/README.md

 1. More documentation of functions so it's easier to remember what I was thinking when I wrote things.
 1. Create a branded resource site to promote and share
 1. Get certified for G open source sharing
+1. Add some kind of buffer step, so the spreadsheet is not empty while the process runs.

 ---